nuzcraft/gdfg_monthly_jam_20/README.md

 - [ ] enemy attack animation
 - [ ] enemy can pursue player
 - [ ] enemy can choose when to attack
+- [x] enemy can attack the direction of the player